rxlabz/flutter_videoplayer/README.md

   "info":"an optional string"
 }
 ```
-The Flutter app also listen to Native message send from iOS
+The Flutter app also listen to native messages sended from iOS
 via a [PlatformMessageChannel](https://docs.flutter.io/flutter/services/PlatformMessageChannel-class.html).

 ```dart